eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 end ActionCache
 ```

-The type parameter `I` would typically be a tuple, and `HashWriter` is a typeclass to create a hash string.
+The type parameter `I` would typically be a tuple.
 The signature of the `action` function looks a bit odd, because it includes `Seq[VirtualFile]`.
 This is to capture file output effects during a task.

 ### automatic derivation of cacheable task